 To Decorate The Squares: Add some dabs of coating and then quickly sprinkle with bright pink non pareils

 To Decorate The Rectangles: Roll a very small rope of white fondant and then wind it on top of the candy.
 Brush a small amount of water on the back of the rope to attach.

 To Create The Bow Loops: Roll your white fondant about 1/8" thick.
-Use the strip cutter to cut several strips (Make sure your fondant is not sticky and then gently pull the stip cutter through the sheet of fondant while pressing firmly on the top.
+Use the strip cutter or a rolling cutter to cut several 1" wide strips.

 Then, cut each strip into 4" segments.
 Gently fold the segment in half and attach at the bottom with a touch of water.
 Pinch it at the bottom with your fingers to give it a taper and then place it sideways on a tray to dry.